Klagenfurt The South, Austria Travel Guide

 Supermarkets offer a range of gluten-free products.

-Learning a few German phrases related to your diet or using a translation app (like this) helps.
+Learning a few German phrases related to your diet or by means of a translation app (like this) helps.

-Many traditional dishes feature potatoes and vegetables, which may at times be adapted.
+Many traditional dishes feature potatoes and vegetables, which can sometimes be adapted.
 Be aware that traditional cooking often uses butter and cream.

-While not abundant for tourists, private cooking experiences with local chefs can be at times arranged through local tourism offices or specialized tour providers.
+While not abundant for tourists, private cooking experiences with local cooks can sometimes be arranged via local tourism offices or specialized tour providers.
 Learn to make Kärntner Kasnudeln.

 Explore the countryside around Klagenfurt to find farms that sell their products directly.
 Many offer unique cheeses, cured meats, or fruit products.